katherinew5896/sep11-freedom-project/tool/learning-log.md

 ![k](c3.jpeg)
 ![k](table.jpeg)

 As you can see here, we started making characters out of using pixels.
 We are planning on using characters we made in the game.
-We found textures of the chairs and other things as you can see under here:
+We found textures of the chairs and other things as you can see here:
+These are things we are planning on using during our project so for this learning log I did research on pictures that we can ad to the game and make our own characters, this is what I did for LL10 and I am planning on doing more characters.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc